gptune/HistoryDB-Docs/docs/src/introduction.md

 **Harnessing the power of crowdtuning.**
 We provide a public shared database, where users can store their performance data or download the performance data provided by other users.
-Therefore, everyone can benefit from (expensive) runs of widely used high-performance computing codes.
+Everyone can therefore benefit from (expensive) runs of widely used high-performance computing codes.

 **Reproducible autotuning.**
 Some users may want to reproduce performance data from the same or different users.
 We aim to provide a portable workflow automation framework to help users reproduce performance data that exist in our shared database.

-# What You Can Do with History Database

-GPTune users can invoke the history database either by manual Python coding in the application-GPTune driver code or by using a command line interface provided by the workflow automation tool called CK-GPTune.
+# Use Scenarios

-In what follows, we present what you can do with the GPTune history database.
+Here, we present some use scenarios in which users can use the GPTune history database.

 **Re-using function evaluation data.**
 Users can allow GPTune to store function evaluation data obtained from autotuning into data files.